Digging deeperPlant Library

 Large foliage emerges near black, then lightens to an intense electric purple with dramatic black veining; dainty fuchsia flowers on black stems; amazing contrast to other plants; great versatility; keep soil moist in heat of summer

 Electric Plum Coral Bells features dainty spikes of shell pink bell-shaped flowers rising above the foliage from early to late summer.
 Its attractive large crinkled lobed leaves emerge black in spring, turning purple in color with distinctive black veins the rest of the year.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Electric Plum Coral Bells is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Electric Plum Coral Bells is recommended for the following landscape applications;

 - Rock/Alpine Gardens

 - Border Edging